PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 Well, Druid is the former and ClickHouse is the latter.
 If that analogy doesn't work, consider this instead:

 - ClickHouse is like a lakefront mansion.
-You upkeep the house, polish the interior, and only grow it with endless expanding wings.
+You keep the house, polish the interior, and extend it with extra wings when the need arises.

 - Druid is a master-plan community like [The Villages](https://en.wikipedia.org/wiki/The_Villages,_Florida) where each house is interconnected by roads and (in some cases) a shared canal because... canals are nice?

 ClickHouse is about keeping every component of the database tightly woven via a single binary executable; Druid’s architecture is modular, configurable, and consequently more complicated.